 The Strategy will be monitored in partnership, with accountability for delivery resting with identified leads to support performance management of the Strategy.
-The Homelessness Strategy Steering Group will monitor the overall action plan, and be responsible for driving forward the delivery of the action plan.
+The Homelessness Strategy Steering Group will monitor the overall action plan, and monitoring plans for each strategic priority, and be responsible for driving forward the delivery of the action plan.
 It is intended that the Steering Group will be a strong and effective partnership.
+Membership will be reviewed to ensure that it is as inclusive as necessary, with a wider role for voluntary, third sector, and Faith groups.